DragonSenses/Curiosity/Rust/ch-4/ch04-03-slices.md

 fn second_word(s: &String) -> (usize, usize) {
 ```

-Now we’re tracking a starting *and* an ending index, and we have even more values that were calculated from data in a particular state but aren’t tied to that state at all.
+Now we're tracking a starting *and* an ending index, and we have even more values that were calculated from data in a particular state but aren't tied to that state at all.
 We have three unrelated variables floating around that need to be kept in sync.

 Luckily, Rust has a solution to this problem: string slices.